November 26, 2019

 Kindred Bravely is committed to ensuring digital accessibility for everyone, including people with visual, hearing, cognitive, and motor impairments.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.

 Despite our efforts to make all pages and content on the current KindredBravely.com website fully accessible, some content may not have yet been fully adapted to the strictest accessibility standards.
 We intend to continually remedy remaining accessibility issues.

-If you would like to request accessibility-related assistance, report any accessibility problems, or request any information in alternative formats, please visit our contact page or email us at email@example.com.
+If you would like to request accessibility-related assistance, report any accessibility problems, or request any information in alternative formats, please call us at (888) 850-3756, visit our contact page or email us at firstname.lastname@example.org.
 Your feedback will help us make improvements.
 We are here for you.